MKelly1303/GMIT_52167_2018_Project/README.md

 This data set composes of three variants of iris flowers (setosa, veriscolor and virginica).
 There are 50 samples of each flower totalling 150 entries in the entire data set.
-There are four data entries in this set that gives us the measurments of the flwoers in centimetres of sepal width, sepal length, petal width and petal length.
+There are four data entries in this set that gives us the measurements of the flowers in centimetres of sepal width, sepal length, petal width and petal length.
 [https://en.wikipedia.org/wiki/Iris_flower_data_set]